-If you are suffering from either of these symptoms, consult your family doctor or a general practitioner.
-If your physician suspects that you are having a problem with your prostate, you would be referred to an urologist.
-In case you are diagnosed with prostate cancer, you would be referred to an oncologist or a radiation oncologist.
+If you are suffering from either of these symptoms, consult your family doctor or a general practitioner or urologist.
+If your physician suspects that you are having a problem with your prostate, you would be referred to urologist.
+Urologist will perform detailed examination with few investigations including blood tests and MRI depending upon the clinical findings.

 Diagnosis of Prostate Cancer